felis2803/exchange-hub/README.md

 # ExchangeHub

 `ExchangeHub` is a TypeScript module that provides a unified API for accessing various cryptocurrency exchanges.
-It allows connecting to Binance, Bitmex, and other exchanges, abstracting the intricacies of their APIs.
+It allows connecting to Binance, Bitmex, and other exchanges, abstracting the intricacies of their APIs. `ExchangeHub` also resembles a standard `EventEmitter`, allowing users to subscribe to specific events.

 ## Installation